unicolored/Initial/doc/STORY.md

 Hi, welcome to Initial.
 I'm Gilles Hoarau and i want to make the Web a better place.
 You too ?
 Well, you'll love Initial.
 Join the project as a user or a contributor, but certainly as a webMaster.
-You are now an Inimaster, et voilà :)
+You are now an Inimaster, et voilï¿½ :)
 You'll find the project on github.
 The main site, for iniMasters only, is here.
 The bookmarklet instructions are below.

 The idea is simple : connect your website with Initial, to the iniMasters community and show-off your work.
 Share ideas and much about the World Wide Web between verified webmasters only.